-- Matinee movies.
+- Matinee movies

-- Host dinner parties instead of going out.
+- Host dinner parties instead of going out

-- Go for a hike.
+- Go for a hike

-- Practice cooking with your significant other.
+- Practice cooking with your significant other

-- Look for free museums to explore.
+- Look for free museums to explore

 7. Go to the library

 For example, there might be community events, free local attraction passes, seeds for your garden, and more.
 Talk to your local librarian to see what is available at your library.

 8. Try the cash envelope method

 If you struggle to keep track of your spending, then the cash envelope method could be a great option.
 Learning how to budget money on a low income is very important and this approach can help.

-9. Find a fee free bank
+9. Find a fee-free bank

 There are many banks that advertise free accounts without any associated fees.
 Why not take advantage of that opportunity?
 It could help you avoid any unnecessary banking fees down the line.

 10. Evaluate your car costs

-- Eliminate your car payment.
-Try to pay off your car early.
+When figuring out how to save money with a low income, try to pay off your car early.
 In the future, avoid financing a car when possible due to the high costs.

 Although you might not want to do major repairs, think about taking care of basic repairs yourself.
 You can save money while learning a new skill!

 11. Take care of your health

 Healthcare is expensive.
 Unfortunately, there are not too many ways to cut down on your healthcare insurance costs.

 A few ways to practice preventative healthcare include:

-- Eating right.
+- Eating right

-- Quit smoking.
+- Quit smoking

-- Sleep enough.
+- Sleep enough

 12. Try couponing